jbiatek/BSGRulebook/rulebook.md

 - 3–6: Destroy a basestar
 - 7: Destroy a basestar and 3 raiders
 - 8: Destroy every ship in the space area

+#### Basestar damage

+Basestars are destroyed after taking 3 damage tokens.
+When a basestar is damaged, draw a token.
+Each token has some sort of effect:

+- The "2" is a Critical Hit, which counts for 2 damage tokens instead of just 1.
+- The raider is a Disabled Hanger, which prevents that basestar from launching raiders *or* heavy raiders.
+- The 3 missiles firing is Disabled Weapons, which prevents the basestar from firing on Galactica.
+- The image of a basestar is Structural Damage, which gives a +2 bonus to attacks against that basestar.

+If a game effect instructs you to "destroy a basestar", it is simply destroyed without drawing damage tokens.
+When a basestar with 2 damage tokens is damaged again, that basestar is simply destroyed without drawing another damage token.

+The Ionian Nebula option includes 2 other types of damage:

+- The 3 raiders with a burst behind them is Collateral Damage, which destroys up to 3 raiders in the same space area as the damaged basestar when it is drawn.
+- The two hexagons with pictures of the Galactica memorial wall is Damage to Personnel, which forces each Cylon player to draw 2 trauma tokens when it is drawn.

+When playing with these tokens, a basestar with 2 damage tokens that is damaged again *should* have another token drawn before destroying it, since these new types of damage have effects outside of the basestar itself.

 #### Scar